 White & Company

-Below is a rough guide to the largest cities in Holland:
+Below is a guide to the largest cities in the Netherlands: